 Challenges of Combining Condo Units

 Construction is messy and disruptive, and relocating to a temporary rental space can be costly.
-Fortunately, our clients were able to relocate the family to their newly acquired one bedroom condo during the first phase of the renovation and construction process.
+Fortunately, our clients could relocate the family to their newly acquired one-bedroom condo during the first phase of the renovation and construction process.

 During phase one, we worked on the two-story timber loft.
-We demolished the masonry wall connecting both units and installed a temporary wall, removed the original master bedroom drywall and entry door and installed a folding door system, and replaced the exterior windows.
+We demolished the masonry wall connecting both units, installed a temporary wall, removed the original master bedroom drywall and entry door, installed a folding door system, and replaced the exterior windows.

 Folding Doors: Creating Flex Spaces

 Flex spaces are ideal for families with young children, and our clients loved the idea of the versatility a flex room could offer.
 Designing a room that changes with their needs provides the flexibility they were looking for, and the space can always be adapted as the family grows.